antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 Secure Calling
 ==============

+Secure calling can be achieved by enabling **TLS**.
+Once implemented SIP UA can choose to use transport TLS instead of UDP or TCP.
+The advantage of choosing TLS is that the SIP traffic exchanged between SIP UA and Asterisk will be encrypted, it means it will take a considerable amount of time and effort to decrypt it without the encryption key, if not possible.

-There are 3 sub-topics in this topics, they are:
+There are 3 sub-topics in this topic, they are:

 - Secure SIP
 - Secure RTP
 - ZRTP

-# Secure SIP
+## Secure SIP

 SIP is the signalling part of communication.

-## Generate Certificates
+### Generate Certificates

 Create placeholder for our keys: